OpenUpSA/municipal-data/README.md

 docker-compose up -d postgres
-docker-compose run --rm scorecard python manage.py migrate docker-compose run --rm scorecard python manage.py loaddata demo-data docker-compose up scorecard
+docker-compose run --rm scorecard python manage.py migrate docker-compose run --rm scorecard python manage.py loaddata demo-data docker-compose up scorecard portal
 ```

+If you are working on the javascript or CSS on the site also run `yarn dev` in another terminal.

+### Data portal website

 If you want to run the API and data portal locally using docker-compose you also need to:

 1. Dump the production database.
 2. Load the production database dump into your docker-compose postgres instance